Preparatory Year of Dutch

 Ghent University does offer you a number of facilities as a VJN-student.
 You can find information on the website of Ghent University.

 No, see point 3.
-However, you can obtain a card that you can use in the university restaurants and the sport facilities of Ghent University (GUSB).
-You can find an application form for this card on our website.
+However, during the first lesson you will obtain a card that you can use in the university restaurants and the sport facilities of Ghent University (GUSB).

 More information about a blocked account can be found on the website of Ghent University.